PoPGRI/Race/raceDoc22.md

   - apt.txt
   - subfolder (if any)
     - other_file.py (if any)

       …
       …

-If you have any questions, please email us at graic2021@gmail.com or post to our **FORUM LINK**.
+If you have any questions, please email us at graic2021@gmail.com or post to our [forum](https://groups.google.com/g/graic21).
 Good luck and happy racing!